 3 ~ Dino Eggs

 Hatching these cute little eggs is fun for all ages with it’s spectacular chemical reactions.
 This year I might try hiding some new surprises in our eggs to keep the kids guessing!
+You can also make our gorgeous Erupting Rainbow Rocks.
+This is simple chemistry at its best!

 4 ~ Oobleck

 This stuff is mesmerizing.
 If you’ve never played with Oobleck make this your summer of oobleck awesomeness!
 Looking for a cool twist?
 Why not try Colour Changing Oobleck (a chemistry experiment) or Glow in the Dark Oobleck for those late nights?
+I also highly recommend testing out a few different Oobleck recipes to see which one you prefer.
+We were shocked to discover the cornstarch Oobleck recipe is not our favourite!

 5 ~ Egg Drop